mosip/documentation/docs/Biometric-Specification.md

 {% endhint %}

+{% hint style="info" %}

+*Capture Time across modalities should be less than 4 Seconds (time taken for providing a final capture response to the calling application, when the biometrics are well placed on the sensors)*

+{% endhint %}

 We recommend that countries look at ergonomics, accessibility, ease of usage, and common availability of devices while choosing devices for use in registration and authentication scenarios.

 # XML Container